BradleyCulley/bradleyculley.github.io/_posts/2024-broken-12-30-why-an-engineer.md

 #### Like a farmer

+In the summer of 2009, I met an environmental engineer - a very nice man probably in his 50s or so - in the course of doing an internship at a community center in Maine.
+He had a certain peaceful solidity to him, which caught my attention.
+I once read an opinion that the key thing to look for in a good person to have in your life is that they are <b>unassuming</b>.

+It makes sense: the unassuming person is, as the saying goes, "comfortable in their own skin".
+I believe most all the ills of the world come from the outward manifestations of people's internal chaos and despair.
+"Projection", as the psychological term goes.

+That particular environmental engineer once explained that he was too old to do hands-on engineering, so he managed projects/people.
+He said so without any evidence of distress...more like bemusement.

 An engineer can't be said to be pushing false truths or even...more subtly...to be pushing not all that useful truths.
 I think we all know university departments that are guilty, if we're completely honest, of pushing fairly useless information.
 Though of course that depends on one's definition of useless.